-The longer answer?
 It depends.
-While alcohol is not allowed if you are following a plan like the 21 Day Sugar Detox™, alcohol isn’t strictly forbidden if you are like most Paleo life-rs.
+While alcohol is not allowed if you are following a plan like the 21 Day Sugar Detox™, alcohol isn’t strictly forbidden if you're aiming for overall health, not a rigid diet plan.

 If you are going to indulge in an alcoholic drink, most Paleo peeps will tell you that your best bet is to stick with wine.
 Many of the Pioneers of Paleo agree that wine is the closest thing to paleo-friendly alcohol.
 After all, it’s made from grapes, which our ancestors definitely consumed.
 Most likely they ate fermented fruits (aka what wine is) as well.

 After grapes are harvested, they are taken into a winery, they are crushed, and yeast is introduced to start fermentation.
 Then, we wait.
 Then we drink.
 (Chin chin!)

 Some may argue that cavemen didn’t make wine, but if they ever ate old grapes or fruits that had begun to ferment, one can argue that they did possibly consume some alcohol, so let’s just go with it, ok?

 From this you can say wine is KINDA SORTA Paleo.
 If you are a Paleo perfectionist you may choose to leave now. ;) If you are more of a "healthy Paleo" type who wants to know what else to have with wine, check out our Cacao Now.

 One great thing about wine is the number of organic wineries that offer wines.
 Being organic, you can feel safe in knowing that the use of chemical sprays is going to be limited.

 Be sure to not overindulge just because wine is considered a safe Paleo drink.
 Alcohol still isn't considered "healthy."